GDP monthly estimate, UK: April 2024

 4. The production sector

-The Monthly Business Survey (MBS) is used for 75.9% of the production sector by industry weight.
-In January 2024, the turnover response rate for the MBS element of the production sector was 83.0%.
-We would expect this to increase over time as more responses from businesses are received and any new data will be included in future monthly gross domestic product (GDP) releases in-line with the National Accounts Revisions Policy.
-For context the average turnover response rate for the production sector in 2022 now stands at 96.9%.
+In April 2024, the turnover response rate for the Monthly Business Survey (MBS) element of the production sector was 87.5%.
+We would expect this to increase over time as more responses from businesses are received and any new data will be included in future monthly gross domestic product (GDP) releases, in line with the National Accounts Revisions Policy.
+For context, the average turnover response rate for the production sector in 2022 and 2023 now stands at 96.9% and 97.4%, respectively.
 A full set of data sources used in monthly GDP can be found in our data source catalogue.

-More detailed breakdowns on production are available in the Index of Production, UK: January 2024.
+More detailed breakdowns on production are available in our Index of Production, UK: April 2024.

 Back to table of contents